 - Financial planning

 Online MBA Program in Supply Chain Management

-Professionals with extensive experience have numerous options to advance their careers through an online MBA program, which provides emphases such as supply chain logistics management.
-Students can take their courses online, and the program will equip them to help a global business succeed amid economic and regulatory requirements.
-Furthermore, students will learn the leadership, group problem solving and strategic business processes essential to meeting the demands of the logistics industry.
+Professionals with extensive experience have numerous options to advance their careers through an online MBA program with an emphasis in supply chain logistics management.
+Students can take their courses online, and the program will prepare them to help global businesses succeed amid disruptions and complex economic and regulatory requirements.
+Furthermore, students will learn the leadership, group problem-solving and strategic business processes essential to meeting the demands of the logistics industry.

-Learn more about the UWF online MBA in Supply Chain program.
+Learn more about the UWF online MBA with an emphasis in Supply Chain Logistics Management program.